octue/octue-sdk-python/docs/source/asking_questions.rst

 .. admonition:: Definitions

     Child
-        An Octue service that you can ask a question to.
-This name is used to reflect the tree structure of services that forms when a question is asked.
+        An Octue service that can be asked a question.
+This name reflects the tree structure of services formed by the service asking the question (the parent), the child it asks the question to, any children that the child asks questions to as part of forming its answer, and so on.

     Parent
-        An Octue service that asks a question to a child.
+        An Octue service that asks a question to another Octue service (a child).

     Asking a question
         Sending data (input values and/or an input manifest) to a child for processing/analysis.